Louise Lieberman

 Louise Kristina Lieberman (born May 6, 1977) is an American soccer coach and former player.
-She is currently the head coach of the San Diego Toreros women's team.
+She is the former head coach of the San Diego Toreros women's team.
 Lieberman played for the Washington Freedom of the Women's United Soccer Association (WUSA) and collegiate soccer for the UCLA Bruins.

 Personal life

 Lieberman's hometown is Los Angeles, California, and she is one of six children.
 Her mother Angelita is from Brazil, and her father Anthony, a travel agent, was from Philadelphia, Pennsylvania.

 Playing career

 Lieberman played soccer at Beverly Hills High School from 1991 to 1995, earning a number of MVP, all-league, and All-CIF honors.
 She also led her club team, the Fountain Valley Spirit, to a national championship in 1994.
 She was named one of Soccer America's Elite 11 Recruits as a senior in 1995.

 Lieberman played for the UCLA Bruins women's soccer team as a center midfielder, and was a second-team All-Pac-10 selection in 1995.
 She played in 78 games during her four-year career, with 31 points on seven goals and 17 assists.
 A two-year winner of the team's Most Inspirational Award, she helped the team win its first two Pac-10 Championships in 1997 and 1998.
 Lieberman graduated from UCLA in 2000 with a degree in Sociology.

 She next played one year for the Women's United Soccer Association's Washington Freedom, during the league's inaugural season of 2001.
 She was able to translate for Lusophone team-mates Roseli de Belo and Pretinha.
 Lieberman made one 27-minute substitute appearance, in a 1–0 defeat by New York Power on August 11, 2001.